Phishing scam targets Bendigo Bank customers

 The purpose of the email is to inform the recipient that Bendigo Bank is upgrading their online services.
 Apparently, the bank requires assistance from customers to expedite the upgrade.
 The recipient is advised to click on a link contained within the body of the email.

 In terms of phishing emails, this one is moderately complex.
 It does have what appears on first glance to be a valid link.
 However, mousing over the link shows that it does not lead to Bendigo Bank Adelaide (as the link text implies).
-Instead it leads to a realistic facsimile of the Bendigo Bank site.
+Instead it leads to a realistic facsimile of the Bendigo Bank website.
 This fake website looks to garner a user’s online banking details, with the intent to commit fraud.

 There are two other indications that this email is bogus.
 The email is not personalised; in fact, there is no salutation at all.
 A second indicator is the Bendigo Bank logo; it looks as though it has been squashed vertically.
 In particular, the circle that contains a stylised “B” (on the official Bendigo Bank page) looks like an ellipse on the email.